THE TAIWAN KOM CHALLENGE / TOP TIPS FOR YOUR KOM ADVENTURE

 10. Taroko Gorge:

-Yes, you will be cycling up through the gorge during the event and you might get out there to recce the first 25-20km the day before the race, but I really recommend taking an extra day to get out there and to explore the area a little deeper.
-There are some great short hikes that you can do through winding ravines alongside emerald rivers, and some tougher ones too along little ridges on the sides of cliffs, if you have the nerve!
-The gorge is an area of stunning natural beauty, truly.
+Yes, you will be cycling up through the gorge during the event, but I really recommend taking an extra day to get out there and to explore the area a little deeper.
+There are some temples and shrines you can visit, and some great short hikes that you can do through winding ravines alongside emerald rivers, and some tougher ones too along little ridges on the sides of cliffs, if you have the nerve!
+The gorge is an area of stunning natural beauty, truly, and just to do a slow ride through it is really amazing.
 Taxis can take you out from Hualien for half days or full days and are relatively inexpensive.
 Join our tours and we will take care of all this for you!

 Thanks for reading!